Canadians stranded outside Kabul airport forced to stand knee-deep in 'sewage water' waiting to be airlifted | CBC News

 "Since 7 a.m … we were here with our families, lying down under the sun, with children and old women and men."

-CAF spokesman Daniel Le Bouthillier says getting eligible Canadian citizens and Afghan nationals into the airport is the "single biggest limiting factor" in the evacuation process.
+CAF spokesman Daniel Le Bouthillier said getting eligible Canadian citizens and Afghan nationals into the airport is the "single biggest limiting factor" in the evacuation process.

-CAF teams have a "master list of vetted and vulnerable individuals" they are working to load onto flights, he says.
+CAF teams have a "master list of vetted and vulnerable individuals" they are working to load onto flights, he said.

-In reference to the videos showing armed forces "ignoring" evacuees, he says.
-"Those assigned to conduct security can only conduct security while on duty — they are not able to engage.
+In reference to the videos showing armed forces "ignoring" evacuees, he said: "Those assigned to conduct security can only conduct security while on duty — they are not able to engage.

 "At the same time, there are other Canadian Armed Forces members continuing to engage people, identify them and bring them through the gates for onward processing," he said.

-"We know the situation is desperate, and we're committed and invested in this effort to help as many eligible people as we can until we can no longer do so," Le Bouthillier added.
+"We know the situation is desperate, and we're committed and invested in this effort to help as many eligible people as we can until we can no longer do so."

 Canadian Armed Forces flights continue in support of the relocation of at-risk Afghan personnel and their families who worked with the Government of Canada.
 For more information on <a href="https://twitter.com/hashtag/OpAEGIS?src=hash&ref_src=twsrc%5Etfw">#OpAEGIS</a> – <a href="https://t.co/7jQoQROocv">https://t.co/7jQoQROocv</a> <a href="https://t.co/FgoIUHW28u">pic.twitter.com/FgoIUHW28u</a>—@CFOperations

-CBC News asked Immigration, Refugees and Citizenship Canada (IRCC) whether it was aware of the situation at Baron Hotel and if another location was being considered for evacuees, but the ministry did not specifically respond to the question, instead echoing a similar statement to the CAF's:
+CBC News asked Immigration, Refugees and Citizenship Canada (IRCC) whether it was aware of the situation at the hotel and if another location was being considered for evacuees, but the ministry did not specifically respond to the question, instead echoing a similar statement to the CAF's:

 "We will continue to get as many people out as we can, until the situation at the airport prevents us from operating safely," the ministry said.